fjvallarino/monomer/docs/design-decisions.md

 create utility functions that can be used across the library for inspecting the widget node tree.

-## Why do containers have the optional config argument before their children?
-It's inconsistent with where single widgets have it.
+## Why is the location of the optional config argument inconsistent between single and container widgets?

+For single widgets having the optional config as the last argument makes sense, since it is something extra compared to the default version.

-This was a decision I made based on usage.
-While splitting a complex UI into smaller parts is necessary for maintainability, being able to have an idea of the hierarchy is also useful to understand an application.
-This means that, sometimes, widgets are nested directly in their parent (instead of creating a separate list that is later provided to the parent widget).
-In that scenario, having the config of the parent widget _after_ its children causes confusion, because it's not clear whom it belongs to.
+For container widgets the usage pattern is a bit different.
+While splitting a complex UI into smaller parts is necessary for maintainability, being able to see the widget hierarchy at first glance is also useful for understanding an application.
+For this reason, sometimes, widgets are nested directly in their parent instead of creating a separate list that is later provided to the parent widget.
+In that scenario, having the config of the parent widget _after_ its children causes confusion, because it's not clear whom the config belongs to.
 Putting the config before the children is much clearer in this regard.

 ## Why records of functions instead of typeclasses?

 There were two reasons for using records instead of typeclasses:

-- Since all widgets end up inside a list, the instances of those typeclasses would end up wrapped in an existential, losing their specific types in the process.
+- Since all widgets end up inside a list, the instances of those typeclasses would need to be wrapped in an existential, losing their specific types in the process.
 - Using typeclasses for widgets seemed to lead to needing more advanced type system features.

-Because of the first reason, there was no advantage compared to using records directly.
-This situation of wrapping in an existential is referred by some as _"Existential Typeclass anti pattern"_.
+Because of the first reason, there were not advantages by using typeclasses compared to using records.
+This situation of wrapping a typeclass in an existential is referred to by some people as _"Existential Typeclass Anti Pattern"_.
 For example, [here](https://lukepalmer.wordpress.com/2010/01/24/haskell-antipattern-existential-typeclass).

 ## Why do you use lawless typeclasses for combinators?

 I wanted to provide a standardized interface for configuring widgets.
-For example, I wanted that all widgets which generate events when clicked expose a configuration option of the same name (in this case `onClick`).
-I think the only options for this are typeclasses and labels.
-I chose typeclasses because I knew them better.
+For example, all widgets which generate events when clicked should expose a configuration option using the same name (in this case `onClick`).
+I think the only options to achieve this are typeclasses and labels, and I chose typeclasses because I know them better.

-I'm aware about the namespace issues caused by typeclasses, which is why I tried to avoid _reserving_ common names.
-I'm also aware lawless typeclasses are frowned upon by the Haskell community.
+This choice may also cause namespace issues that require using qualified imports.
+I tried to avoid _reserving_ common names to reduce the number of times this is required.

 If you know a better option to solve this, please let me know!